tap349/tap349.github.io/_posts/2017-11-25-react-native-updating-component.md

 1. virtual DOM is updated
 2. diffing algorithm is run
-3. actual DOM is updated
+3. the actual DOM is updated

-so even if you call `forceUpdate()`, say, on every Redux store update, it won't force update actual DOM every time unless markup has really changed (and only the parts that correspond to changed markup will get updated).
+so even if you call `forceUpdate()`, say, on every Redux store update, it won't force update the actual DOM every time unless markup has really changed (and only the parts that correspond to changed markup will get updated).